HoShiMin/Kernel-Bridge/README.md

 * Unsigned drivers mapping
 * Processes, threads, handles and modules usermode callbacks (`ObRegisterCallbacks` & `PsSet***NotifyRoutine`)
 * Minifilter with usermode callbacks
+* PDB parsing

-### ➰ In development and coming soon:
+### ➰ In development and plans:
 * PCI configuration (is it really necessary?)
-* PDB parsing and AsmJIT integration
+* Python bindings
+* Qt-based GUI for the kernel-hacking and memory researching framework
+* Kernel WinSock support
+* Extensions for the RTL: hooks, injections, disassembling
+* Kernel loadable modules with SEH support

 Driver template has full support of C++ static and global initializers and all of C++17 features (without C++ exceptions).
 All of API modules are easy-to-use and have no external dependiencies, so you can include them to your own C++ drivers.
 All of API functions are grouped into a logical categories into namespaces, so you can quickly find all functions you want.